TyberiusPrime/anysnake2/README.md

 Last it runs a bash script inside that container for you.
 This can be an analysis script, a shell, jupyter, whatever you want.

-The advantage here is that the process is deterministic - do it again on another machine and you will get the exact same container (unlinke e.g. Dockerfiles).
+The advantage here is that the process is deterministic - do it again on another machine and you will get the exact same container (unlike e.g. Dockerfiles).
 It's also incremental, with very efficient caching thanks to nix, so a new project with slight tweaks will not take an hour to build.
 And unlike Conda you're not restricted to R & Python, while at the same time insulating you from the underlying c ecosystem (=linux distribution).